How to Pick a Guardian

 -

-Healthy and young enough to stay with the kids until they are 18 They don’t have to be local
+Healthy and young enough to stay with the kids until they are 18 years old

 -